Child Citizenship Act of 2000: Section 102. Acquisition of certificate of citizenship for certain children born outside the United States

-Expeditious naturalization allows children of US citizens whose parents do not have the required physical presence to pass on citizenship to use their grandparents' physical presence instead to qualify for US citizenship.
-It also serves as an alternate path to US citizenship for children of US citizens who did not acquire citizenship at birth and who are not immigrating to the US as lawful permanent residents.
+Expeditious naturalization allows children of US citizens whose parents do not have the required physical presence to pass on citizenship to use their grandparents' physical presence instead to qualify for United States citizenship.
+It also serves as an alternate path to United States citizenship for children of US citizens who did not acquire citizenship at birth and who are not immigrating to the United States as lawful permanent residents.
 The application is made using USCIS Form N-600K.
-Upon approval, the child enters the US, usually as a visitor with a B-2 visa, to attend an immigration appointment and oath ceremony.
+Upon approval, the child enters the United States, usually as a visitor with a B-2 visa, to attend an immigration appointment and oath ceremony.
 Upon taking the oath, a Certificate of Citizenship is issued.

 Adopted children are also covered if they meet the definition of child found at INA § 101(b)(1); 8 U.S.C. ¢ 1101(b)(1).

 This section of the CCA was implemented as INA § 322; 8 U.S.C. § 1433.

 Section 103.
-CONFORMING AMENDMENT
+Conforming amendment

 This section repealed former INA § 321.

 Section 104.
-EFFECTIVE DATE
+Effective date

 The effective date of the Child Citizenship Act is February 27, 2001.
 Children who meet the requirements of the Act on that date automatically became U.S. citizens.
 Children who were 18 years of age or older on that date did not acquire U.S. citizenship from the Child Citizenship Act of 2000.

-Title II–PROTECTIONS FOR CERTAIN ALIENS VOTING BASED ON REASONABLE BELIEF OF CITIZENSHIP
+Title II - Protections for certain aliens voting based on reasonable belief of citizenship

 Non-citizens are prohibited by law from voting in US federal elections.
 18 U.S.C. § 611 makes unlawful voting a felony.
 Unlawful voting in any election is also evidence of bad moral character (INA § 101(f); 8 U.S.C. § 1101(f)), a ground of inadmissibility (INA § 212(a)(10)(D); 8 U.S.C.
 1182(a)(10)(D)), and a ground of removability (INA § 237(a)(6); 8 U.S.C. § 1227(a)(6)).
 Falsely claiming citizenship is also prohibited.
-18 U.S.C. § 1015 makes a false claim to US citizenship for the purposes of obtaining any Federal or State benefit or US employment a felony.
-A false claim to US citizenship is also a ground of inadmissibility (212(a)(6)(C)(ii); 8 U.S.C. § 1182(a)(6)(C)(ii)) and a ground of removability (INA § 237(a)(3)(D); 8 U.S.C. § 1227(a)(3)(D)).
-Congress was concerned that individuals in the US from childhood might mistakenly believe they were US citizens.
+18 U.S.C. § 1015 makes a false claim to United States citizenship for the purposes of obtaining any Federal or State benefit or US employment a felony.
+A false claim to United States citizenship is also a ground of inadmissibility (212(a)(6)(C)(ii); 8 U.S.C. § 1182(a)(6)(C)(ii)) and a ground of removability (INA § 237(a)(3)(D); 8 U.S.C. § 1227(a)(3)(D)).
+Congress was concerned that individuals in the United States from childhood might reasonably believe they were United States citizens.
 To deal with the extremely harsh consequences for individuals with a good faith but mistaken belief in their citizenship, Section 201 of the CCA established protections if certain conditions are met.